 Fairview Avenue North Bridge Replacement

 The Seattle Department of Transportation is committed to maintaining safety for all users of Fairview Avenue North.
-The current bridge was built 65 years ago and needs to be replaced.
-While safe for travel today, the bridge is structurally deficient and seismically vulnerable.
+The current bridge, built more than 65 years ago, needs to be replaced.
+While safe for travel today, the timber-supported bridge is structurally deficient and seismically vulnerable.
 Located on the southeast shore of Lake Union near the 1200 block of Fairview Avenue North in Seattle, the bridge is adjacent to the historic Lake Union Steam Plant building, which is occupied by ZymoGenetics.

 The new roadway configuration will better accommodate all users making it safer for people to drive, walk, bike, and access transit along Fairview Avenue North.